MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 **`ServerName`** - **Host Name**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+The name of your Azure Database for MySQL server.

+Example: `fabrikam.mysql.database.azure.com`

-The Server name of `Azure Database for MySQL` is provided in the Azure portal on the `Overview` blade of your Azure Database for MySQL server resource.
-Example: `fabrikam.mysql.database.azure.com.`
+The server name is provided in the Azure portal on the 'Overview' blade of your Azure Database for MySQL server resource.

 When you connect using MySQL Workbench, this is the same value that is used for `Hostname` in `Parameters`.
 <!-- :::editable-content-end::: -->